Canyoneering Rating: 3BII

 Arch Canyon has 6 rappels of progressively increasing length.
 The anchor systems are 1/2 inch X 6 inch glue in bolts, or 1/2 inch x 3/34 inch Rawls or equivalent, with chains.
 Anchors in the canyon are new and placed in winter of 2010/11

-Turn right (north) and follow the Gila trail for approx 1 mile.
-The trail will slowly descend off the rim into the red rock drainages.
-Eventually the trail will attain a ridge with canyons on both sides, and will descend to Arch Canyon wash at the bottom of the ridge.
+Following the above approach the Gila trail will attain a ridge with canyons on both sides, and will descend to Arch Canyon wash at the bottom of the ridge.
 Turn left and begin to follow the wash.